sbooth/AudioFrameworks/README.markdown

 This repository contains Xcode projects that help building Mac OS X framework of various open-source audio libraries.

-Play itself can be found at [http://sbooth.org/Play/][11]

 Usage
 -----

 This repo doesn't contain the sources for the respective frameworks or libraries.
 You need to add those yourself.

-./configure will be called as necessary, e.g. if config.h doesn't exist.
-You don't need to do this yourself.

 CDDB
 ----